 These interactive workshops give teachers additional information on the program and its components, supplementary information on research, necessary materials to participate in program components, time to collaborate with fellow participants, and a chance to learn more about the animals and research at the zoo.
 Parking, CPDUs, and meals are provided.

 Component 2: Classroom Visits

-Three times throughout the year a zoo educator visits participating schools to help students develop authentic research skills that allow students to collect data that will be used by Urban Wildlife Institute scientists.
+Four times throughout the year, a zoo educator visits participating schools to help students develop authentic research skills that allow students to collect data that will be used to develop a final project.

 Component 3: Field Trips